Free PDF: How to build your dream coaching business that frees you from the 9-5

 • Adopt better money habits and change their money beliefs.
 People have different beliefs about money and as a money mindset coach, you help them transform those blocking beliefs.

-And two-thirds of those who had felt stressed about their financials when the program began didn’t feel that way after going through coaching.
+And two-thirds of those who had felt stressed about their finances when the program began didn’t feel that way after going through coaching.

 That’s how powerful financial coaching can be — it can actually change your clients’ lives.

-How do I know all this?
+How do I know?
 Because before I started my business, I was where you are now.
 At a demanding 9-5 that felt like it lacked any purpose.
 I couldn’t decide my own hours and was stuck with the vacation days my employer allowed me to take.

 That’s why online coaching felt like SUCH a great option.
 I realized that I could start my own business while working my 9-5 and quickly make a great income.